 I am a game theorist with particular interest in market/mechanism design, industrial organization, and especially strategic interactions between buyers and sellers.
 See my CV (publications current as of September 2013).
 For an overview and more discussion of my research, please see the "Overview" section below.
 For more detail, see my 2012 research statement.

-(with Ali Hortacsu) "Empirical Work on Auctions of Multiple Objects" with Ali Hortacsu.
+"Empirical Work on Auctions of Multiple Objects" with Ali Hortacsu.
 Accepted at Journal of Economic LiteratureAbstract: Abundant data has led to new opportunities for empirical auctions research in recent years, with much of the newest work on auctions of multiple objects, including: (i) auctions of ranked objects (such as sponsored-search ads), (ii) auctions of identical objects (such as Treasury bonds), and (iii) auctions of dissimilar objects

 1. "Isotone Equilibrium in Games of Incomplete Information".
 Econometrica, August 2003, 71(4), pp 1191-1214.

 Some results from the theory of strategic complementarity can still apply when strategic complementarity fails in games having multi-dimensional actions and multi-dimensional private information.
 For example, the paper sheds light on oligopolistic competition among firms that compete on several dimensions, allowing one to address questions such as, "Should my firm raise or lower its price when others invest more heavily in research?"
 See "Monotone Equilibrium in Multi-Unit Auctions" for work that builds on this paper.

 2. "Monotone Equilibrium in Multi-Unit Auctions".
 Review of Economic Studies, October 2006, 73(4), pp 1039 - 1056.